 Data Breach

 A data breach occurs when unauthorized individuals access or disclose protected data, intentionally or inadvertently.
 Breaches can stem from various causes, such as hacking, physical theft, system vulnerabilities, or employee negligence.
-Minnesota law defines a data breach in the context of certain types of data, such as personal information, and requires specific responses when breaches occur.
+Minnesota’s data breach notification statute defines a “breach of the security of the system” as the “unauthorized acquisition of computerized data that compromises the security, confidentiality, or integrity of personal information,” and requires a business that owns or licenses such data to notify affected Minnesota residents “in the most expedient time possible and without unreasonable delay.”
+Minn.
+Stat. § 325E.61, subd.
+1 (available at https://www.revisor.mn.gov/statutes/cite/325E.61).

 Personal Information (PI)

 Personal information refers to data that can identify an individual, either alone or in combination with other data.
-Minnesota law defines PI to include details such as a person’s name, Social Security number, driver’s license number, or financial account information.
+Minnesota’s data-breach notification law defines “personal information” as an individual’s name combined with an unencrypted Social Security number, driver’s license or state ID number, or financial account or payment card number plus its access credentials.
+Minn.
+Stat. § 325E.61, subd.
+1(e) (available at https://www.revisor.mn.gov/statutes/cite/325E.61).
 The protection of PI is a cornerstone of cybersecurity regulations.

 Reasonable Security Measures